Tuesday, 27 May 2025

 Personalized virtual assistant for bank advisors (AI Agent)

-A retail bank found that its advisors were spending over 35% of their time searching for information across various systems, reducing time available for high-value client interactions.
+Challenge: A retail bank found that its advisors were spending over 35% of their time searching for information across various systems, reducing time available for high-value client interactions.

-Deployment of a dedicated AI assistant for each advisor, capable of:
+Solution: Deployment of a dedicated AI assistant for each advisor, capable of:

 • Instantly retrieving full client history before meetings